Adele Woodhouse Erb Sullivan: Vietnam

-The Sullivan administration coincided with the US Ground War in Vietnam, which greatly impacted the administration's activities.
+The Sullivan administration coincided with the US ground war in Vietnam, which greatly impacted the administration's activities.
 In keeping with its mission of Patriotism, the DAR strongly supported American soldiers fighting in Vietnam while it denigrated those in the "so-called peace movement," citing their "long hair, beards, and untidy dress."
 Sullivan warned against "an ideological war planned to capture the minds of men through propaganda," the danger of apathy toward Communism, and the importance of educating children on the "correct facts" of America.
 The DAR Magazine featured a multipage section for the National Defense Committee each month, which often focused on the war in Vietnam or Communism.
-Guest writers included John S. McCain, Jr., who wrote about fighting Communism in February 1966, Charles E. Whittaker, who spoke against mass disobedience in January 1966, and Daniel J. Flood, who warned of Communism in the Panama Canal in January 1967.
-In the fall of 1967, Sullivan declined to allow folk-singer Joan Baez perform at Constitution Hall, as the singer's pacifist viewpoints, lack of paying taxes, and "reported activities" were not "in line with [their] objectives," and that the DAR was "very much behind our boys in Vietnam."
+Guest writers included John S. McCain Jr., who wrote about fighting Communism in February 1966, Charles E. Whittaker, who spoke against mass disobedience in January 1966, and Daniel J. Flood, who warned of Communism in the Panama Canal in January 1967.
+In the fall of 1967, Sullivan declined to allow folk-singer Joan Baez perform at DAR Constitution Hall, as the singer's pacifist viewpoints, lack of paying taxes, and "reported activities" were not "in line with [their] objectives," and that the DAR was "very much behind our boys in Vietnam."

 Sullivan herself visited Bethesda Naval and Walter Reed Hospitals and encouraged all DAR members, as part of "Operation Appreciation," to do the same in their communities.
 Members could support troops by providing gift cards, cigarettes or baked goods, as well as writing to family members of soldiers.
 However, in her monthly letter to members in the May 1968 edition of the DAR Magazine, Sullivan reflected that the DAR "as a Society, [has] made no tangible contribution to assist our fighting forces" in Vietnam.
 She reported that after consulting with a number of DAR and US government officials, it was decided that "a personal visit by the President General of the NSDAR to the combat area would be the greatest contribution our Society could make to the war effort at this time."

 Reportedly, based in part on the DAR's action against Beaz, the organization gained the attention of General William C. Westmoreland, who thought that a visit from Sullivan to Vietnam would be a "worthwhile contribution" to the US effort there.
 Sullivan and other DAR representatives arrived Vietnam on 21 January 1968.
 While there she visited hospitals and presented 47 Americanism pins to wounded soldiers in recognition of their bravery.
 Upon returning to the US, she stated that, "American boys there believe in the war.
 They believe in their leaders.
 They don't know what's the matter with some of the people back home, like those who are burning their draft cards."